microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/data-formatting.md

 ## 2. New Process
 ---------------------------------------

 Microshare used to perform data formatting with a series of robots, but have hence engineered a new solution for representing your data through Device Clusters.
-You can learn a lot more about how Microshare used to format data in  the [Data Formatting by Robots] page.
+You can learn a lot more about how Microshare used to format data in  the [Data Formatting by Robots](/docs/2/technical/microshare-platform-advanced/data-formatting-by-robots) page.

 ## 3. Setting up the Device Cluster for Data Ingestion
 ---------------------------------------

 [The Device Cluster Guide](/docs/2/technical/microshare-platform/device-cluster-guide/) serves as a great tutorial for walking you through the process of setting up the Device Cluster.
-In this guide, there will be a more in depth description regarding the numerous parameters for the Device Cluster.
+The Data Formatting Page will be a more in depth description regarding the numerous parameters for the Device Cluster.

 ## 4. How does the Data Formatting Process Work?
 ---------------------------------------